 “I had my suspicions that Elijah had ADHD or autism,” Michaela considered, speaking to The Epoch Times via Facebook messenger.
 “I’m a person that loves reading and researching.”

-Elijah had not once slept through the night when he was a baby but he couldn’t sustain eye contact with others.
+Elijah had not once slept through the night when he was a baby and he couldn’t sustain eye contact with others.
 Additionally, Elijah would methodically line up his toys, walk on the tips of his toes, and was extremely energetic.

 “By the time I went to a specialist, the specialist diagnosed him with autism.
 It was a sense of relief,” Michaela admitted, “but also just being normal I broke into tears.”